Category Archives: Ireland

 Another example of Ireland’s strength in science is its Young Scientist of the Year competition.
 John Collison won the 41st competition in 2005.
 He and his brother John created Stripe four years later.
 The company is valued at over $20 billion.

 I would like us all now to raise a glass to Ada Lovelace.
 Augusta Ada King, the Countess of Lovelace, was the only legitimate daughter of Lord Byron.
-Well education and raised by her mother, Anna Isabella Milbank, Ada Lovelace loved mathematics.
+Well educated and raised by her mother, Anna Isabella Milbank, Ada Lovelace loved mathematics.
 She worked closely for many years with Charles Baggage, the founder of computer.

 However, where he saw machines as solely capable of making calculations, Ada could see many applications by developing algorithms to direct machines.
 She is regarded as the founder of software.